 If you need information on this website in a different format like accessible PDF, large print, easy read, audio recording or braille:

 - call: 07815699015

 We’ll consider your request and get back to you in [number of days] working days.

 If you cannot view the map on our ‘contact us’ page, call us on 01865 274300 or email us at firstname.lastname@example.org for directions.

 Reporting accessibility problems with this website

 We’re always looking to improve the accessibility of this website.
 If you find any problems not listed on this page or think we’re not meeting accessibility requirements, contact our Digital Media Officer by emailing email@example.com or calling 07815699015.

 The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the ‘accessibility regulations’).
 If you’re not happy with how we respond to your complaint, contact the Equality Advisory and Support Service (EASS).

-This statement was prepared on 15th September 2020.
+This statement was prepared in September 2020.